On Radio

 The real starting point is a ScotchBright pad.
 Actually in this case although the real brand name ones last a bit longer, it is probably wise to go to the dollar store and buy a whole pile of the imitation nylon pads -- they don't last as long but we are going to throw them out rapidly anyway.

 Surprisingly enough you should not start with any cleaners at all.
-Water down the furniture and attack it with the nylon pads.
+Water down the furniture and attack it with wet nylon pads.
 At this first layer of work you are just wasting any of the special cleaning products.
 Much of that grey grime comes right off and in some cases, or some spots, it comes right down to clean.
 Keep rinsing and as soon as the pad isn't having an effect, change the pad.
 When a fresh pad isn't helping much, stop.
+If the chair still looks grey, that means that the resin itself has chemically changed on the surface, you are no longer trying to remove dirt but need to remove chemically discoloured resin.

-Now you have two choices: true cleaning and waxing -- or painting.
-The cleaning and waxing method is still a fair amount of work to get a really "new" chair out of the effort.
+Now you have two choices: cutting down to the original colour and waxing -- or painting.
+The cleaning and waxing method is still a lot of work to get a really "new" chair out of the effort and until I find a really effective chemical cleaner for resin furniture, I would suggest attacking the chair with a power sprayer -- no elbow grease required!
 Painting is quicker, but paint wears off and sometimes peels.
-You can start to clean and then decide to paint -- as long as you totally rinse off the cleaner.
+You can start to clean and then decide to paint -- as long as you totally rinse off any cleaner.
 But you cannot start to paint and then clean.

-If all that elbow grease is too much work for you, then now that the easily removable layer of grime is gone it is time to dry thoroughly and paint.
+If all that elbow grease is too much work for you, it is time to paint.
+Now that the easily removable layer of grime is gone, give it a light scribbing with TSP, throughly rinse and dry.
 There is a paint made specifically for plastic resin outdoor furniture called FUSION by Krylon and is easy to find in renovation centres.
-It comes in a wide variety of colours so you can really go design if you care to.
+It comes in a wide variety of colours so you can really go design crazy if you care to.

 Notice the handle on my spray can in the photo above.
 Once I discovered the CanGun1 spray can handle I will never wear out my finger, my thumb and all other things that I try to continue to push that little spray can button with.
 This is not only the best control system for all spray cans, but has the best leverage of all handles I have tested, goes on and off of the cans easily and securely.
 One important working tip is to slide the handle clip straight onto the can -- and then slide it straight off the can.
 If you try to force it up or down going on or off you can break it.
 Just push straight forward and it will not stress the mounting.